prathimacode-hub/ML-ProjectKart/Uber Fare predictions/Model/README.md

 **Conclusion**

-We can conclude from this project that the Random Forest is a very powerful model to perform regression tasks using ensemble learning appraoch called as bagging or bootstrap aggregating to predict the fares with an accuracy of 80%.
-This accuracy increases to % when model hypertuning is done using the RandomisedSearchCV which works on the cross-validation approach.
+We can conclude from this project that the Random Forest is a very powerful model to perform regression tasks using ensemble learning appraoch called as bagging or bootstrap aggregating to predict the fares with an accuracy of 81%.

 <img src = "https://github.com/Soumayan-pal01/ML-ProjectKart/blob/main/Uber%20Fare%20predictions/Images/RF_regressor.png" width="500">